 - Implement a supplemental bioaugmentation program.
 Additional bacteria and micronutrients can increase biomass.

-- Promotes system stability at low temperatures and ensures effluent compliance.
+- Promotes system stability ensuring effluent compliance

-- Aids biomass in improving cold temperature nitrification.
+- Aids biomass in improving cold temperature nitrification

 Each biological system is unique.
 In most cases, a systematic approach with documented activity puts the system on the right track for improved performance.

 Contact us today if you’re interested in learning more from one of our wastewater experts.